YBMadhu/chef-apache_tomcat/README.md

 that can be used globally for the tomcat cookbook can also be set per-instance - see `resources/instance.rb` for detail.

-IF the `base` attribute is NOT set for a particular instance, it will be derived from `node['apache_tomcat']['base']`.
-For example, for instance 'instance1' if `node['apache_tomcat']['base']` is /var/lib/tomcat, then `base` for 'instance1' will be set to /var/lib/instance1.
+If the `base` attribute is NOT set for a particular instance, it will be derived from `node['apache_tomcat']['base']`.
+For example, for instance 'instance1' if `node['apache_tomcat']['base']` is /var/lib/tomcat7, then `base` for 'instance1' will be set to /var/lib/tomcat7-instance1.

 The port attributes - `http_port`, `ssl_port`, `ajp_port`, `jmx_port`, and
 `shutdown_port` - are not inherited from node attributes and must be set per-instance